Get

 2. Allergies

-Some cats are allergic to things in the air, like pollen.
+Some cats are allergic to substances in the air, like pollen.
 This doesn’t happen as often as it does in people, but it does happen, so it’s worth checking out.

 3. Chemical Irritants

 You may have various chemicals in and around your house that your cat finds irritating.
-These can include cleaners, paints, and pesticides.
-Your cat will usually develop an aversion to the offending odor on their own, but until they do, you’ll likely have sneezing to deal with.
+These can include cleaners, paints, cigarette smoke, and pesticides, but also less obvious ones like scented candles and various diffusers.
+Your cat will usually develop an aversion to the offending odor on their own, but they still may sneeze if they come in contact with it.
+When it comes to candles, their scent may also lead to coughing in cats suffering from asthma or chronic bronchitis, and these should be avoided.

-If you can identify the offending chemical, you may be able to swap it out for a cat-friendly, organic option.
+If you can identify the offending irritant, you should move it out of your cat’s reach and swap it out for a cat-friendly, organic option.

 Hand tools for spraying insect repellant